 Larz Anderson Auto Museum

-Larz and Isabel Anderson’s lavish, castle-like estate in Brookline, Mass., is the perfect setting for the oldest collection of cars in the country.
+Larz and Isabel Anderson’s lavish, castle-like estate in Brookline, MA is the perfect setting for the oldest collection of cars in the country.
 Built in 1888, the museum’s two floors are lined with an impressive assortment of American and European vintage vehicles.
 Adjacent to the 19th century carriage house is Larz Anderson Park, a 64-acre public park that offers magnificent views of the skyline from its hilltop.

 John F. Kennedy Presidential Library and Museum